nik0lai/psychonomie_nl/src/content/pages/conference.md

 ## About the conference

 We are pleased to announce that the __18th NVP Winter Conference on Brain and Cognition__ will be an in-person meeting that will take place in Hotel Zuiderduin, Egmond aan Zee, from __April 28-30, 2022__.
 This 3-day meeting brings together Dutch and international scientists working on cognition, behaviour and the brain, and features four keynote lectures, member-initiated symposia, parallel oral sessions, poster sessions, the awarding of NVP awards, and a social programme.
-We follow the governmental Covid-regulations and will require that you provide a [covid-certificate](https://www.government.nl/topics/coronavirus-covid-19/covid-certificate): either a proof of vaccination, a proof of recovery, or a recent negative test.
-You can use the Dutch __CoronaCheck app__ for this.

-This year’s conference is organized by Prof. Peter Hagoort and Tildie Stijns from the Max Planck Institute, together with the scientific committee, chaired by Dr. Hanneke den Ouden.
-At the moment, the meeting is planned to be an in-person meeting, although the Society and the organizing committee are keeping a close eye on the COVID-19 situation.
+This year’s conference is organized by Prof. Peter Hagoort, Max Planck Institute, and Tildie Stijns, Donders Institute, together with the scientific committee, chaired by Dr. Hanneke den Ouden.

 ## Program

-The preliminary program is available here:
+The program is available here:

 - <https://www.conftool.net/nvp2021/sessions.php>